About Frances Prizzia

 Volunteer Work

 Outside of her career, Frances continues to fiercely stick to her roots in activism.
-Most notably she is currently serving as the President of the Filipino-American Lawyers of Orange County (FLOC), a preeminent organization for Filipino-American legal professionals.
+She previously served as the President of the Filipino-American Lawyers of Orange County (FLOC), a preeminent organization for Filipino-American legal professionals.
 The organization provides support and celebration for community members’ advancement in the legal world.
 They sponsor events such as Mock Interview Programs, Elimination of Bias MCLE, networking mixers, Adopt a Family, and many more beneficial fundraisers.
 Keep up with Frances’s community membership on her Facebook and LinkedIn page.

 Ms. Prizzia is fluent in Tagalog and a single mother of two.